 First dates can conjure up all kinds of feelings.
 From being unbelievably excited to feeling nervous and uncertain, these dating anxieties can feel even worse if you’re doing this while trying to stay sober.
 Here are some tips to help a recovering alcoholic get back into the dating scene.

 We live in a culture that normalizes drinking to the point that most daters dread the idea of a first date without alcohol.
 While pairing alcohol and romance may be the norm in the beginning stages of getting to know someone, you can create a new normal for yourself and your dates by using the following strategies:

-Even if you are usually very open about being sober, you may fear your first date will be judgmental.
+Even if you are usually very open about your zero-alcohol policy, you may fear your first date will be judgmental.
 In a perfect world, potential dates would always be understanding of your decision to not drink.
 However, telling others that you’re abstaining from alcohol can put them on edge.
 This might lead you to feel pressured to reveal this upfront or, if you chose not to, anxious about withholding this information.

 Have Your Go-To Drinks in Mind